#1 – A Paradigm Shift

 Fortunately, we do not have to know all about each of these spirits and entities in order to remove them or sever their connections with a client.
 The primary aim in SCH is not to try to understand them and classify them.
 This is important, but it’s secondary.
-When spirits or entities are interfering with a client, the primary is to identify their point of access and close it off.
-This access point is a type of permission and most often occurs at unconscious levels.
+When spirits or entities are interfering with a client, the primary aim is to identify their point of access and close it off.
+This access point is a type of “permission” and most often occurs at unconscious levels and unwittingly.
 These entities cannot just waltz into a person’s life and psyche.
 There are rules.
 They must have an “okay,” a “yes”, at some level of the person in order to carry out their activities.
 The rule is that if the permission is withdrawn, the outside spirit or entity must disengage.
 And they do.
 The aim in SCH is to find that yes access and switch it to a no. To use a metaphor from my book, we’re not trying to get all the keys back, we’re just changing the locks.

 The effect on a person by the intrusion of these outside entities can range from negligible to profound.
 One may have no conscious awareness of them, others can be hounded by them.
 It depends on the kind of spirits or entities involved, what their intentions are, what they’re after, and how extensive their access is to the soul/person.
 This really can only be determined on a case by case basis.